Jacquiiiii/DogStore/README.md

 - Users can log in to an existing account
 - Users can add products to cart
 - Users can checkout cart and place order

-- Coming soon:
+### Coming soon:
 - Mock credit card payment processing
+- Improved search functionality
 - Testing with jest, cypress and storybook
 - GraphQL integration for database queries
 - Accessibility enhancements
-   - Design revamp
+- Design / CSS revamp

 ### Tech stack:
 - [Next.js](https://nextjs.org/) with [Typescript](https://www.typescriptlang.org/)